-Any team whose race cars have been deemed by Scrutineers to have infringed a regulation attracting a Time Penalty, will be given an opportunity to rectify this prior to racing with the effect of removing the time penalty.
+Teams whose race cars have been deemed by Scrutineers to have infringed a regulation attracting a Time Penalty, MAY be given an opportunity to rectify this (time permitting) prior to racing with the effect of removing the time penalty.
 The original point penalty will stand.
 Teams unable to rectify at this time should refer to the Competition Regulations for more information.